DanEdens/Resume/resume.md

 Geotechnical Instrumentation and Automation Specialist.
 I:

 - Experienced Operating Independently, Operated a remote office for 3.5 years.
 - Experienced Traveling and responding to Emergencies.
 - Worked directly with Clients to develop project plans and deliver Data to Users.
-- Provided Remote Trainings and Troubleshooting Support, and Developed Web Interfaces to customer specifications.
+- Provided Remote Training's and Troubleshooting Support, and Developed Web Interfaces to customer specifications.
 - Installed monitoring equipment in Industrial and Construction Environments, gaining skills with:
 - Troubleshooting Hardware, Networking, Databases, and developing Test Automation using Azure DevOps and AWS.
 - Developed Desktop, Cloud, and Mobile Apps to assist with Data collection, Issue visibility, and Inventory Management, Risk mitigation, and Compliance Documentation.

-### Chili's Grill and Bar - Lead Prep Cook
+### Chili's Grill and Bar - Test Kitchen Lead Prep Cook
 06/2014 - 06/2018

 Lead Prep team, Maintained Show-ready kitchen for Chili's Test location in Castle Hills, TX.